-WordPress dashboard is an important page for the website administrators.
+WordPress dashboard is an important page for website administrators.
 In this article of the WordPress 101 series, we will learn to read and customize the WordPress dashboard.

 If you do not know to set up WordPress, we have written a detailed guide on how to install WordPress – Step By Step.
 Do check it out.

 The above screenshot is the basic WordPress dashboard.
 This is how it looks when you install WordPress.
-But if admin does not like to see a certain widget, it can be also be disabled.
+But if the admin does not like to see a certain widget, it can also be disabled.

-Just click the button ‘Screen options’ and it’ll drag-in the options to show or hide dashboard widgets.
+Just click the button ‘Screen options’, and it’ll drag in the options to show or hide dashboard widgets.
 For example, one can hide the Welcome widget after reading it.

 After walking through the WordPress dashboard, the second section in WordPress that’s important to get familiar with is WordPress Settings.